 The Program Director and office staff are available to guide students through the degree program.
-A Student Progress Checklist (Appendix G) is available for monitoring progress and recording milestones.
-The Program Planning Worksheet (Appendices A-C) assists in keeping your official transcript records complete.
+A Student Progress Checklist (Appendix I) is available for monitoring progress and recording milestones.
+The Program Planning Worksheet (Appendices A-E) assists in keeping your official transcript records complete.

-Appendix G - Ed.D.
+Appendix I - Ed.D.
 Progress Checklist Lewis & Clark Graduate School of Education and Counseling

 WebAdvisor Program Evaluation is reviewed with Advisor showing completed 60 semester hours of EdD coursework (50 for advanced track) Confirm Post Masters elective credits or elective credits plan Confirm transfer credits along with Petition for Transfer Credit Form and transcripts (if applicable) Submit completed Dissertation Committee Form on Taskstream or to Program office.
 At least 10 working days prior to proposal defense date, contact the program office at eda@lclark.edu or 503-768-6080 to schedule your proposal defense.
 After defense, Dissertation Proposal Defense Report is filed by your committee chair with the Program Office.
 Schedule Dissertation Defense with Chair and Committee.
 Confirm date and time with all parties and at least 10 business days before defense, contact the program office at eda@lclark.edu or 503-768-6080 to schedule your dissertation defense.
-File Degree Graduation Application with Registrar's Office Submit a final 300-word abstract on Taskstream and to Program Office at least 10 business days before defense At least 10 working days prior to the defense date, submit a "defendable draft" manuscript to dissertation committee.
+File Degree Graduation Application with Registrar's Office.
+Submit a final 300-word abstract to Program Office at least 10 business days before defense.
+At least 10 working days prior to the defense date, submit a "defendable draft" manuscript to dissertation committee.
 Your Dissertation Defense Report Form is filed by Committee chair with Program Office.
 Submit complete manuscript to the copy editor for final review Upload manuscript to UMI/ProQuest Confirm eligibility to participate in Commencement with Program Director Pay personal portion of the copy editing expense AWARDING OF YOUR DEGREE at next GSEC posting date!!
-AWARDING OF TOUR DEGREE at next GSEC posting date::

-Appendix H - Final Steps of Dissertation Process
+Appendix J - Final Steps of Dissertation Process